scriptituk/xfade-easing/README.md

 <!-- GL pics at https://github.com/gre/gl-transition-libs/tree/master/packages/website/src/images/raw -->

-Here are the transpiled GL Transitions with default parameters and no easing – see also the [GL Transitions Gallery](https://gl-transitions.com/gallery) (which lacks many recent contributor transitions):
+Here are the ported GL Transitions with default parameters and no easing – see also the [GL Transitions Gallery](https://gl-transitions.com/gallery) (which lacks many recent contributor transitions):

 ![GL gallery](assets/gl-gallery.gif)